-Monroe does not include forest lands within the Urban Growth Boundary (UGB); however, there is a major portion of open space that is heavily forested right outside of the UGB along Highway 99W, which provides an excellent buffer zone, both visually and acoustically, from traffic and residential areas.
-The City of Monroe strives to be a good steward of the current surrounding forest lands and recognizes that current practices including the use of herbicides, including aerial application, and harvesting near watersheds.
-The City also recognizes that practicing the timber industry which impact fish and wildlife can also directly affect its health and economic vitality.
+Monroe does not include forest lands within the Urban Growth Boundary (UGB); however, there is a major portion of open space that is heavily forested right outside of the UGB along Highway 99 West, which provides an excellent buffer zone, both visually and acoustically, from traffic and residential areas.
+The City of Monroe strives to be a good steward of the current surrounding forest lands and recognizes that current practices including the use of herbicides (including aerial application) and harvesting near watersheds directly impact its health and economic vitality.
+The City also recognizes that practices of the timber industry, which impact fish and wildlife, can also directly affect its health and economic vitality.